1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsIllinois Charitable Trust Grant Program is sponsored by Illinois State Treasurer's Office.
-Offers grants to non-profit charitable programs in categories such as Housing and Economic & Workforce Development.
+Awards grants to nonprofit charitable programs in categories such as Housing, Economic & Workforce Development, Food, and Housing.

 Get alerted about grants like this